ryanjbaxter/ribbon-retryer/README.md

 balancing, when `getContent` is called it will rotate back and forth between the two URLs.

-Since `service1.com` does not exist, requests to that URL will fail.
-This is why every other request to http://localhost:8080 fails.
+Since `service1.com` does not exist, requests to that URL will fail, this is why every other request to http://localhost:8080 fails.

 To fix this problem in our simple sample we can retry the request on failure.